Lionsberg/lionsberg-wiki/Meaningful Initial Contribution.md

 In the context of the Lionsberg System, each new Participant is expected to review the history, sacrifice, and Value created to date, and make a Meaningful Initial Contribution that reflects their appreciation of the of the Work and desire for it to continue into the Future.

-The Meaningful Initial Contribution establishes an opening respect and reciprocity, which is then maintained and balanced through an ongoing [[Meaningful Monthly Tithe]].
+The Meaningful Initial Contribution establishes an opening respect and reciprocity, which is then maintained and balanced through an ongoing [[Meaningful Monthly Contribution]].